jamesloper/lemontron/_bom/wire.md

     note: 18AWG
 ---

-18 AWG silicone wire is a medium-gauge, highly flexible, and heat-resistant wire.

-18 AWG wire has a diameter of approximately 1.02 mm (0.0403 inches).
-It is a medium-thin wire, commonly used for applications that require moderate electrical current capacity.

-18 AWG wire can safely carry up to 16 amps in free air or 3-10 amps when enclosed, depending on insulation and operating conditions.
+18 AWG silicone wire is a medium-gauge, highly flexible, and heat-resistant wire with a diameter of approximately 1.02 mm (0.0403 inches).
+18 AWG wire can safely carry up to 16 amps.